navaneethctis/yt-viewer/README.md

 # yt-viewer
-A React app where you can find and view YouTube videos.
+A React app where you can find and watch YouTube videos.